EpikCord/EpikInteractions/README.md

 I'll be working on docstrings from the start, and then utilise them for docs.
 Even if you don't have access to the docs, you should be able to use the library.

-> Note: This is an extremely lightweight library so it lacks on terms of functions.If you want the full feature set and don't care about speed, use [`EpikCord.py`](https://github.com/EpikCord/EpikCord.py)
+> Note: This is an extremely lightweight library so it lacks on terms of functions.
+If you want the full feature set and don't care about speed, use [`EpikCord.py`](https://github.com/EpikCord/EpikCord.py)

 You will require Python 3.10 or above.